KxSystems/docs/docs/ref/flip-splayed.md

 ---
-title: Flip Splayed or Partitioned – Reference – kdb+ and q documentation
+title: Flip Splayed or Partitioned – Reference – KDB-X and q documentation
 description: Flip Splayed or Partitioned is a q operator that returns the flip of a splayed orpartitioned table.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: flip, flip splayed, kdb+, partitioned, q, splayed, table
+keywords: flip, flip splayed, KDB-X, partitioned, q, splayed, table
 ---
 # `!` Flip Splayed or Partitioned